keep-starknet-strange/joyboy/README.md

 The Joyboy Mobile app is built with React-native & Expo.
 [Mobile repo](https://github.com/keep-starknet-strange/joyboy/blob/main/JoyboyCommunity/README)

+Pick an issue with the labels "mobile" to start work on React-native and contribute!

 ### Test

 To test the mobile app, run: